Suchit0807/suchit-portfolio/README.md

 ## ▶️ How to Navigate and View

 1.  **To Read a Blog Post:** Click on the "Read the [Project Name] Blog Post" link under the relevant project section above.
-This will take you directly to the HTML file in the repository, which GitHub will render as a web page.
+This link now uses your GitHub Pages domain to ensure it opens the rendered web page.
 2.  **To View a Live Dashboard/Output:** Click on the "View [Dashboard Name] on Tableau Public" or other live/output links under the relevant project section.
 This will take you to the external hosting platform or open the HTML output file directly in the browser.
 3.  **To Explore Code/Files:** Browse the directories in this repository on GitHub, particularly the `/projects` folder.
 You can also clone the repository using `git clone [repository URL]` to explore the files locally.
 4.  **View Main Portfolio Page:** Open the `Index.html` file located in the root of the repository in your web browser to see the main portfolio landing page.